 - If the injury would have happened anyway, the claim will fail

-- If the Claimant can show that the negligent actions contributed to the injury in more than a negligible way the claim will succeed, even if other conditions may also have aggravated the injury.
+- If the claimant can show that the negligent actions contributed to the injury in more than a negligible way the claim will succeed, even if other conditions may also have aggravated the injury.

-Have you experienced medical or clinical negligence?
+Have you experienced medical negligence?

 If you have suffered an illness or injury as a result of a breach of duty by a medical professional, you may be able to pursue a claim for compensation.
-To discuss your circumstances call us now on 0800 612 7456 or complete an online callback form.